bryce-seefieldt/ez-txt2html/CONTRIBUTING.md

 Now, you have successfully installed ez-txt2html and are ready to run the program and make changes.
 To run the program see *Usage* instructions below.

+8. a) Test your code changes as you go:
+ `pytest src\test_textToHtmlConverter.py`

+    b) Try to add tests to \src\test_textToHtmlConverter.py for any code changes made.

-8. When you've completed your changes run the following to implement Black formatter and Flake8 linter:
+9. When you've completed your changes run the following to implement Black formatter and Flake8 linter:
 `python format.py`
 Black will automatically implement format changes.
 Flake8 will provide a list of changes required for any .py files you have changed.
 Make the suggested changes and run format.py again until all messages are cleared.

-9. Once all Flake8 linting is complete, you can commit and push your changes to youre remote repository (It is suggested you maintain the branch structure on your remote repo).
+10. Once all Flake8 linting is complete, you can commit and push your changes to youre remote repository (It is suggested you maintain the branch structure on your remote repo).
 `git add <<your/changed/files>>`
 `git commit -m "<<detailed commit message>>"`
 **Add and commit can be done as many times in the process as you prefer** `git push origin <<branchname>>`

-10. Create a pull-request on the [ez-txt2html upstream repository](https://github.com/bryce-seefieldt/ez-txt2html.git).
+11. Create a pull-request on the [ez-txt2html upstream repository](https://github.com/bryce-seefieldt/ez-txt2html.git).

 ## Usage